Blacksun420/BCU-java-PC/README.md

 - Row 2 only restriction
 - Unit Bases
 - TBA applied on spawn (Using a negative number)
+- Detailed descriptions for packs
 ### QoL changes
 - A much slicker UI (Thanks to Hect0x1 for it)
 - Can't deploy any more text line when you reach deploy limit
 - Units now actually flip to face the right way when their speed ends up being a negative number
 - Multiple lines are easier to set up in descrpitions, and are no longer limited to 4
-- Manual frame change on Maanim Edit Page, auto-update MaEP slider when increasing anim length
+- Manual frame change on Maanim Edit Page, auto-update MaEP slider when increasing/decreasing anim length
+- - Animations mapped to editable packs can be modified in the editor
 ### Bugs Fixed here that remain unfixed in the original repo
 - Strong Against/Massive Dmg/etc don't work via adv. trait targetting
 - Cursed/Sealed units become unaffected by trait-targetting enemies